 There is a great deal of controversy surrounding the legalization of marijuana.
 States that have legalized it for medicinal or even recreational use do so in direct violation of federal law.
 This can make a defense of a drug crime that involves marijuana very difficult.
 As the states continue to struggle with the federal government for power, to maintain and uphold federalism, many people still hang in the balance.
 This underscores the imminent need for not only clearer laws surrounding this issue but also a clearer line that defines states’ rights.
 It is also a very compelling reason for you to obtain experienced counsel from knowledgeable drug case lawyers, should you be charged with a drug crime.

 There are several types of drug charges and within each one there are varying degrees, often depending on the amount of the substance involved.

-Use – Just as the term implies, it is use of the drug in any form.
-It can be an illegal drug, a pharmaceutical that is used incorrectly (not according to the doctor’s instructions), or use of an illegal substance.
+- Use – Just as the term implies, it is the use of the drug in any form.
+It can be an illegal drug, a pharmaceutical that is used incorrectly (not according to the doctor’s instructions), or the use of an illegal substance.

 Penalties for Federal Drug Crimes

 The United States Sentencing Commission has created a table that provides sentencing guidelines for federal drug crimes.
 It takes into account the defendant’s criminal history as well as the offense itself.
 Using that criteria the defendant is placed into one of the following zones:

 - Zone A – Up to six months in prison

 - Zone B – One month to 15 months in prison